oracle/terraform-provider-oci/website/docs/r/database_cloud_vm_cluster.html.markdown

 * `system_version` - (Optional) Operating system version of the image.
 * `tde_key_store_type` - Use 'AZURE' for installing azure encryption RPMS.
 Use 'OCI' to install oracle managed encryption RPMS.
 Use 'NONE' to uninstall encryption RPMS.
 * `time_zone` - (Optional) The time zone to use for the cloud VM cluster.
 For details, see [Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).
+* `vm_backup_storage_type` - (Optional) (Updatable) Specifies the type of VM Backups Storage and supported values are LOCAL and EXASCALE. - LOCAL if selected then VM Backups storage will be on DB Servers. - EXASCALE if selected then VM Backups storage will be on Exascale Storage Servers.
+Default Value is LOCAL
 * `vm_cluster_type` - (Optional) The vmcluster type for the VM cluster/Cloud VM cluster.
+* `vm_file_system_storage_type` - (Optional) Specifies the type of file system storage and supported values are LOCAL and EXASCALE. - LOCAL if selected then file system storage will be on DB Servers. - EXASCALE if selected then file system storage will be on Exascale Storage Servers.
+Default Value is LOCAL

 ** IMPORTANT **